nikbaya/ldscsim/README.md

 The phenotype of each individual is calculating the dot product of that individual's genotypes with the SNP effects and then adding random environmental noise.
 <br>
 <br>
-*Note: Genotypes as described above are normalized such that genotypes at a given SNP have mean=0 and std=1*
+*Note: Genotypes as described above are normalized such that genotypes at a given SNP have mean=0, var=1.*
 <br>
 <br>
 Relevant functions: